ashishtele/ashishtele.github.io/_posts/2023-11-12-NER_Prompt.md

 Our observations with the zero-shot prompting technique for NER:

+1. LLMs find it challenging to generalize based solely on context.
+We have observed that the attribute sequence is neither constant nor reproducible.
+Additionally, the constraints are loose.

 Stay tuned for more in-depth articles in collaboration with [Vikrant Singh](https://www.linkedin.com/in/vkrntkmrsngh/).
 You can also visit his [medium articles](https://medium.com/@vkrntkmrsngh)